fedRBE

 python3 -m venv fedrbe_env

-source fedrbe_env/bin/activate # On Windows: fedrbe_env\Scripts\activate
+source fedrbe_env/bin/activate # on Windows: fedrbe_env\Scripts\activate

 pip install -r requirements.txt